tainacan/tainacan/src/readme.txt

 Tainacan is a powerful and flexible repository platform for WordPress.
 Manage and publish you digital collections as easily as publishing a post to your blog, while having all the tools of a professional repository platform.

-Please note: This is an (super) early release of this plugin, and we are working hard to release 1.0 soon, please refer to the [project's website](http://tainacan.org/new) for more information and road map.
+Please note: This is an early release of this plugin, and we are working hard to release 1.0 soon, please refer to the [project's website](http://tainacan.org/new) for more information and road map.

 = Features =